Compliance

 - Clear retention limits and right-to-erasure compliance

-Before you power on a single device, draft a written policy that covers: what biometric data you collect, why you collect it, how it is stored, who has access, when it will be destroyed, and your security measures.
-This document should be accessible to all employees.
+A policy that documents what biometric data is collected, why, how it is stored, who has access, when it is destroyed, and the security measures in place — accessible to employees.

-Create a consent form that clearly describes the biometric data being collected (e.g., "fingerprint template" or "facial geometry map"), the purpose (employee time and attendance), and the retention period.
-Have every employee sign it before their first biometric enrollment.
-In Illinois, this is legally required.
-Everywhere else, it is best practice.
+A consent form that describes the biometric data being collected (e.g., "fingerprint template" or "facial geometry map"), the purpose (employee time and attendance), and the retention period.
+Counsel can advise on the appropriate form and timing for your jurisdiction.

-This is a critical distinction that alleviates many employee concerns.
-Modern biometric time clocks — including the EasyClocking biometric series — do not store actual fingerprint images or photographs.
-They convert the biometric scan into a mathematical template (a string of numbers) that cannot be reverse-engineered back into a fingerprint or face image.
-If your database were breached, an attacker could not reconstruct anyone's fingerprint from the stored data.
+Modern biometric time clocks, including the EasyClocking biometric series, do not store raw fingerprint images or photographs.
+They convert the biometric scan into an encrypted mathematical template — a string of numbers that cannot be reverse-engineered back into a fingerprint or face image.
+Whether a vendor's storage architecture satisfies your statutory obligations is a question for counsel.

-When evaluating biometric time clock vendors, ask specifically about compliance support.
-A good vendor should provide:
+When evaluating biometric time clock vendors, ask about the capabilities that support privacy practices:

 - Encryption standards for data at rest and in transit